-- 1. Only authorized persons from the CAC office may administer exams. - 2.
-Secure the questions and the answer keys in a location unavailable to test takers and unauthorized staff. - 3.
-Examinations will begin with positive identification with photo ID of examination candidates. - 4.
-Individuals taking the exam must not have cell phones, personal calculators, notebooks, study materials, etc. - 5.
-Examinees must not be allowed to take any notes during the exam, unless these are left in the exam room when they leave. - 6.
+- 4. Individuals taking the exam must not have cell phones, personal calculator, notebooks, study materials, etc. - 5.
+Examinees must not be allowed to take any notes during the exam unless these are left in the exam room when they leave. - 6.
 Individuals taking the exam must not be allowed to sit adjacent to each other or in such a position that would allow them to share answers.

-How is the examination administered?
+How is the PAC examination administered?